Gills & Tails

 “Queen Clarisse, my expectation in life is to be invisible.
 And I’m good at it.”

-He asked for my number, but… I don’t think I want to be Mrs. Robinson.
-We chatted a bit, but it seems like he’s only interested in one thing.
+He asked for my number.
+But… I don’t think I want to be Mrs. Robinson.
+We chatted a bit, but it’s clear he’s only interested in one thing.
 I mean, he’s 22.
-That checks out.
+That tracks.

 But honestly?
-It’s not just young guys.
-Older men on dating apps do the same thing — they just lie better.
-They list “looking for long-term” in their bios but act no differently than the 22-year-old.
+It’s not just the young ones.
+Older men on dating apps do the same — they just lie better.
+They list “looking for long-term” in their bios and act no differently than the 22-year-old.

 ‘Til next time.